jim-deriv/flutter-chart/doc/interactive_layer.md

 9. **Result**: A horizontal line is now displayed on the chart at the position where the user tapped, and the system returns to the normal state where the user can select or add other drawings.

 This example demonstrates how the various components of the Interactive Layer work together to provide a smooth and intuitive drawing experience, with platform-specific behavior handled through the appropriate preview classes.

+## Summary

+The Interactive Layer is a sophisticated component of the Deriv Chart that manages user interactions with drawing tools through a state-based architecture.
+It consists of several key components working together:

+- **InteractiveState**: Defines different modes of interaction (normal, selected, adding)
+- **InteractiveLayerBehaviour**: Provides platform-specific interaction handling and customizes state transitions
+- **DrawingV2**: The base interface for all drawable elements with responsibilities for painting, hit testing, bounds calculation, and handling user interactions
+- **InteractiveLayerBase**: The core component that coordinates states and interactions
+- **InteractableDrawing**: Concrete implementations of drawing tools that users can interact with
+- **DrawingAddingPreview**: Specialized components for handling the drawing creation process

+The architecture follows a clean separation of concerns, with each component having well-defined responsibilities.
+This design enables:

+1. Platform-specific optimizations for both desktop and mobile experiences
+2. Flexible state transitions that can be customized based on platform or other conditions
+3. Consistent drawing tool behavior with appropriate visual feedback
+4. Extensibility for adding new drawing tools or interaction modes

+By leveraging this architecture, the Interactive Layer provides an intuitive and responsive drawing experience that adapts to different platforms while maintaining a consistent conceptual model.